 1-3 Server Chassis Features

-The SC825TQ-R740LPB is an ATX form factor chassis designed to be used in a 2U rackmount configuration.
-The following is a general outline of the main features of the SC825TQ-R740LPB server chassis.
+The 5028R-WR is built upon the SC825TQ-R500WB chassis.
+Details on the chassis and on servicing procedures can be found in Chapter 6.
+The following is a general outline of the main features of the chassis.

 System Power